 The following is an example outline for a Master's Thesis.
 However, this is only an example!
 The outline of your Master's Thesis is entirely up to you, and with agreement from your supervisor, and depends on the type of research you wish to engage in.
 This will also be discussed further in the seminars.
-Additionally, the department recommends that you read through different Master's Theses both including those published by our previous students or external master's theses as they will expose you to a wider variety of thesis structures, as well as help you to identify a structure that works best for you!
+Additionally, the programme recommends reading through different Master's Theses, including those published by our previous students or external master's theses, as they will expose you to a wider variety of thesis structures and help you identify a structure that works best for you!

 TITLE PAGE

 ABSTRACT

 ACKNOWLEDGEMENTS (Optional)

 TABLE OF CONTENTS

-- 1. INTRODUCTION
+1. INTRODUCTION

 - Background, Literature Review and significance

 - · Research problem, literature

 - · Research objectives and questions

 - Definition of terms

-- Limitations
+Limitations

-- 2. THEORY
+2. THEORY

 - Definition of Relevant concepts

-- Discussion on relevant theories
+- · Discussion on relevant theories

-- · Research Design, hypothesis and expected results.
+- Research Design, hypothesis and expected results.

 - 3. RESEARCH METHODOLOGY

 - Research approach

 - Data collection/ Producing empirical material

 - Data analysis

 - Evaluation of the research process & ethical considerations in each step of the process

 - 4. FINDINGS AND ANALYSIS

 - 5. DISCUSSION AND CONCLUSIONS